 Cycling benefits for driving: V8 Supercars and bikes

-Jane Aubrey wrote about the crossover of driving and cycling in RIDE #67, published in February 2015.
+The benefits of cycling can be useful for many other sports.
+Numerous V8 Supercar drivers use the bike to maintain fitness.
+Jane Aubrey wrote about the crossover of driving and cycling in February 2015.

 From bike to V8 Supercar